-When exercise and a change in diet don’t help your constipation, your body may need a little extra help to get the job done.
-Cascara sagrada is an herbal remedy that used to be a common ingredient in some over-the-counter laxatives.
+Cascara sagrada is an herbal remedy that used to be a common ingredient in some over-the-counter (OTC) laxatives.

-The bark comes from a tree called the California buckthorn, which grows on the Pacific coast of the United States and parts of South America.
+The bark comes from a tree called the California buckthorn.
+This tree grows on the West Coast of the United States and parts of South America.
 Historically, it was used by Native Americans to treat a host of issues, including:

 - digestive problems